zeroluck/docs/sources/reference/lib/scim.md

 ## Retrieving an entity

-To retrieve a person or a group you can use “retrievePerson” or “retrieveGroup” method by passing the Entity’s id as a parameter and the desired media type.
+To retrieve a person or a group you can use the methods "retrievePerson" or "retrieveGroup” by passing the entity’s id as a parameter and the desired media type.

 ```
 ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID,clientSecret, domainURL, oxAuthDomain);